fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_2_small_programs.md

 This implies that Ruby is "pass by reference", because operations within the method __affected the original object__ when we passed the `name` variable into the `cap` method.

 ### Immutability
+Methods can be either mutating or non-mutating.
+As you might expect, mutating methods change something; non-mutating methods do not.
+The object that may or may not be mutated is of concern when discussing whether a method is mutating or non-mutating.

+For example, the method `String#sub!` is mutating with respect to the String used to *call it*, but non-mutating with respect to its arguments.

 In Ruby, numbers and boolean values are immutable.
 Objects of some complex classes, such as `nil` (the only member of the `NilClass` class) and `Range` objects (e.g., `1..10`) are immutable.
 Any class can establish itself as immutable by simply not providing any methods that alter its state.

 Once we create an immutable object, we cannot change it.